NFL: Marrone bracing for change after Jaguars' 15th straight loss

 “The way I look at it is this way: First of all, the first thing that really comes to my mind is obviously my family,” Marrone said.
 “The second thing comes to the coaches and players.
 I don't ever want to be a distraction to them.
 As far as myself, I've been very fortunate and been gifted with great opportunities.
 I know who I am as a coach, but I know I'm not going to make excuses.”

-NFL Network reported Saturday that three-time national championship-winning coach Urban Meyer is anticipating getting the Jacksonville job and is already working on assembling a staff.
+NFL Network reported Saturday that Meyer, a three-time national championship winner at the college level with Florida and Ohio State, is anticipating getting the Jacksonville job and is already working on assembling a staff.

-Khan fired general manager Dave Caldwell in late November and has interviewed former Houston executive Rick Smith, current ESPN analyst Louis Reddick and former New York Giants GM Jerry Reese for the position.
+Khan fired general manager Dave Caldwell in late November and has interviewed former Houston executive Rick Smith, current ESPN analyst Louis Riddick and former New York Giants GM Jerry Reese for the position.

 Despite Jacksonville’s recent struggles, the GM spot and a potential head coaching vacancy are considered the most attractive ones open around the league.
 The Jaguars have five of the first 65 picks in the 2021 NFL draft, including the overall No. 1 selection, and nearly $100 million in salary cap space to help rebuild.